jiajingchen/jiajingchen.github.io/_posts/2020-11-30-post-lisp-little-schemer-part-1.md

 The idea to define `lat` function is recurion.
 It first takes a look at the first element in the list `car l`, if it is an atom, then we will keep using the same function `lat` on the rest of the list `cdr l`.
 If it's not an atom we return False `#f`.

-Note that the first condition `null? ` is very important because it serves as the termination condition to the recursion.
-It's so important that it's listed as a *commendent* in the book (There are 10 commandments in the book and we will talked about it later):

-<i class="far fa-sticky-note"></i> **The First Commandment: **
-Always ask `null?` as the first question in expressing any function.
-{: .notice--info}
-{: .text-justify}

-<i class="far fa-sticky-note"></i> **The Fourth Commandment: **
-Always change at least one argument while recurring.
-It must be changed to be closer to termination.
-The changing argument must be tested in the termination condition: when using `cdr`, test the termination with `null?`.
-{: .notice--info}
-{: .text-justify}

 - Definition of `member?` function (Chp2 p22)